Ben Gedeon: Professional career

+Pre-draft

-Gedeon was ranked as the No. 9 inside linebacker in the 2017 NFL draft by CBBSSports.com and was projected to go in the fourth or fifth round according to NFL.com.
+Gedeon was ranked as the No. 9 inside linebacker in the 2017 NFL draft by CBSSports.com and was projected to go in the fourth or fifth round according to NFL.com.
 Gedeon was one of the top performers at the 2017 NFL Combine.
 Gedeon finished atop all linebackers in the bench press, lifting 225 pounds 27 times.
 He also tied for the best 20-yard shuttle (4.13 seconds), was third in the 60-yard shuttle (11.58 seconds), had the seventh-best vertical jump (34.5 inches), was ninth in the 3-cone drill (6.98 seconds) and was twelfth with a 119-inch broad jump.

 2017

-The Minnesota Vikings selected Gedeon in fourth round (120th overall) of the 2017 NFL Draft.
+The Minnesota Vikings selected Gedeon in fourth round (120th overall) of the 2017 NFL draft.
 He was the first of two linebackers drafted by the Vikings in 2017, along with Elijah Lee.

-On May 26, 2017, the Minnesota Vikings signed a Gedeon to a four-year, $3.03 million contract that includes a signing bonus of $633,147.
+On May 26, 2017, the Vikings signed a Gedeon to a four-year, $3.03 million contract that includes a signing bonus of $633,147.

 Throughout training camp, Gedeon competed against Emmanuel Lamur, Edmond Robinson, Elijah Lee, and Kentrell Brothers for the job as the starting weakside linebacker after it was left vacant due to the retirement of Chad Greenway.
 Head coach Mike Zimmer named Gedeon the starting weakside linebacker, along with Anthony Barr and middle linebacker Eric Kendricks.

-He made his regular season debut and first career start in the Minnesota Vikings' season-opener against the New Orleans Saints and recorded a solo tackle during their 29–19 victory.
+He made his regular season debut and first career start in the Vikings' season-opener against the New Orleans Saints and recorded a solo tackle during their 29–19 victory.
 On December 31, 2017, Gedeon collected a season-high six combined tackles in the Vikings' 23–10 win against the Chicago Bears.
 Gedeon finished his rookie season with 37 combined tackles (23 solo) in 16 games and nine starts.

 The Minnesota Vikings finished first in the NFC North with a 13–3 record and received a first round bye.
-On January 14, 2018, Gedeon played in first career playoff game and assisted on one tackle in a 29–24 victory against the New Orleans Saints in the NFC Divisional round.
+On January 14, 2018, Gedeon played in first career playoff game and assisted on one tackle in a 29–24 victory against the Saints in the NFC Divisional round.
 They lost to the Philadelphia Eagles who became the eventual Super Bowl LII Champions.

 2018

 Gedeon entered training camp slated as the starting weakside linebacker.
 Head coach Mike Zimmer named Gedeon and Anthony Barr the starting outside linebackers.
-They started alongside middle linebacker Eric Kendricks.
+They started alongside middle linebacker Kendricks.
 In Week 14, he collected a season-high nine combined tackles during a 21–7 loss at the Seattle Seahawks.
 He finished the season with 53 combined tackles (29 solo) and two pass deflections in 15 games and eight starts.